MarcoApolllo/First_Calculator/README.md

 # First_Calculator
 My first GUI calculator app (Python tkinter)

-After about 4-5 months of learning how to programm in Python, I have decided to go build something I could actually show off It definitely wasn't easy and it took me quite a while to debugg (hopefully almost everything), but I would say it has helped me tremendously.
+After about 4-5 months of learning how to programm in Python, I have decided to go build something I could actually show off.
+It definitely wasn't easy and it took me quite a while to debugg (hopefully almost everything), but I would say it has helped me tremendously.
 Not only have I improved with the Tkinter library, but also have gained some project experience.
 I am definitely looking forward to more difficult and complex projects.